Funding for Wide-Ranging Kids' Health Study Axed

 SHOGREN: He and the other members of the advisory board wrote a letter to the president urging him not to cancel the study.
 Ed Clark, the chief pediatrician at the University of Utah, is one of the people who's supposed to carry out the study.
 He says it's critical to understand the epidemics afflicting children that didn't exist 50 years ago.

-Dr. ED CLARK (University of Utah): We know we have an epidemic of obesity and diabetes.
+ED CLARK: We know we have an epidemic of obesity and diabetes.
 We have another epidemic of asthma.
 We have an epidemic of autism and all of these really point to the fact that the current generation of children are the first generation in hundreds of years to be less healthy than their parents.

 SHOGREN: He and his colleagues can't understand why the federal government would spend $50 million getting ready for a study, and then abandon it.